Rylsee: Artistic style

-Rylsee works in a range of different art forms including; Typography, hand-drawn lettering, illustration, murals, graffiti, sculpture, GIFs and graphic design.
+Rylsee works in a range of different art forms including; typography, hand-drawn lettering, illustration, murals, graffiti, sculpture, GIFs and graphic design.

-Rylsee's artistic style is diverse but can be often identified by his unique visual manipulations, optical illusions and the inclusion of words and letters.
-He quotes "I like to encourage confusion, challenge people and make them question whether what they're looking at is real" – Rylsee, 2019.

-Rylsee's work is 'idea-based' and usually subject to visual interpretation.
-He likes to create images that push people to question what they're looking at.
-A common theme he communicates is digital or mechanical problems translated in an analog way.
-An example of one of his optical illusions is his famous 'analog glitch' – a hand drawn glitch or variant form of manipulation that usually includes letters and words.

-On a more simple note, Rylsee's designs aim to make people laugh.
-He quotes "If I can make myself laugh, then I'll do it.
-I like the idea of making others laugh – some people simply don't laugh enough" – Rylsee, 2019.

 Coming from graffiti origins, Rylsee is known for working very fast when creating public art.
 A selection of his more notable murals include; 'I Wish You Were As Cute As Your Profile Picture' – Dead Chicken Alley, Berlin (2015), ‘Mural Germinar Futuro’ – Santiago (2021), 'Where The Sidewalk Ends' – Tel Aviv (2014).
 He has also been invited to various mural festivals including; Vision Arts Festival (2017), POW!WOW!
 DC (2018) and UPAINT Monaco (2023).